 Objective verdict:

-- Splunk: functional leader, complex heterogeneous environments, budgets >500k€/year, SPL expertise available
+- Splunk: a market leader, designed for complex heterogeneous environments, with budgets exceeding €500,000 per year, and in-house SPL expertise.

 Real use cases and ROI calculation

-Sentinel detection:
+Sentinel Detection:

 - UEBA: user scoring increased from 0 to 85/100 (high risk)